 How to Paint Your Bathroom Yourself: A Step-by-Step Guide

 Painting your bathroom can be a satisfying DIY project.
 It will change your space without breaking the bank.
-With the right preparation and technique, you can achieve a professional finish.
+With the proper preparation and technique, you can achieve a professional finish.
 Here is a complete step-by-step guide for your bathroom painting project.

 1. Choose the Best Paint for the Bathroom